Clustering and variable selection for categorical multivariate data: Practical application

-In real datasets the numbers $A_l$ of possible states at each variable $X^l$ are not necessarily known.
-The numbers $\widehat{A}_l$ of observed states can be used instead.
-In fact, the MLE estimator select a density with null weight on non-observed states.
-Then, in each model $\mathcal{M}_{(K, S)}$, an approximated MLE estimator can be computed thanks to the Expectation-Maximization (EM) algorithm (see \citep{Dempster1977}).
+In real datasets, the number $A_l$ of all possible modalities for each variable $X^l$ is not necessarily known.
+However, the observed number can be used instead.
+In fact, the MLE estimator selects a density with null weight on non-observed alleles.
+Then, in each model $\mathcal{M}_{(K,\, S)}$, an approximated ML-estimator can be computed thanks to the Expectation-Maximization (EM) algorithm of \cite{Dempster1977}.

+We use the same EM strategy as \cite{ToussileGassiat2009} to avoid a local maximization of the likelihood: We run a certain number ($15$ by default) of iterations in the EM algorithm from several ($10$ by default) randomly chosen parameter points and perform a long EM run of the best candidate in terms of likelihood.

-The other two points that have to be done before reaching the final estimator $\widehat{P}_{(\widehat{K}_n,\ \widehat{S}_n)}$ are the choice of the penalty function, and the sub-collection of models on which the EM algorithm will be used.
-These two points are discussed in Subsections~\ref{Subsect:slope_heuristics} and \ref{Subsect:sub-collection}.
-Then simulations are presented in Subsection~\ref{sect:Simulated_experiments}.
+Two other points that have to be addressed before obtaining the final estimator $\widehat{P}_{(\widehat{K}_n,\ \widehat{S}_n)}$ concern the choice of the penalty function and the sub-collection of models among which to select the optimal model.
+These two points are discussed in Subsections~\ref{Subsect:slope_heuristics} and \ref {Subsect:sub-collection}.
+Simulations are presented in Subsection~\ref{sect:Simulated_experiments}.

-\subsection{Slope heuristics and Dimension jump}
+\subsection{Slope heuristics and dimension jump}

-Theorem \ref{thm:main-theorem} suggests to take a penalty function of the shape (\ref{eq:shape.penalty}), defined modulo a multiplicative parameter $\lambda$ which has to be calibrated.
-Slope heuristics, as presented in \citep{BirgeMassart2007,ArlotMassart2009}, provide a practical method to find an optimal penalty $\pen_{\mathrm{opt}}(m) = \lambda_{\mathrm{opt}} D_m/n$.
-These heuristics are based on the conjecture that there exists a minimal penalty $\pen_{\min}(m) =\lambda_{\min} D_m/n$ required for the model selection procedure to work: when the penalty is smaller that $\pen_{\min}$, the selected model is one of the most complex models, and the risk of the selected estimator is large.
-On the contrary, when the penalty is larger than $\pen_{\min}$, the complexity of the selected model is much smaller.
-Then the optimal penalty is close to twice the minimal penalty:
+Theorem~\ref{thm:main-theorem} suggests to use a penalty function of the shape given in equation~(\ref{eq:shape.penalty}), where modulo is defined as a multiplicative parameter $\lambda$ that has to be calibrated.
+Slope heuristics, as presented in \cite{BirgeMassart2007} and \cite {ArlotMassart2009}, provide a practical method to find an optimal penalty $\pen_{\mathrm {opt}}(m) = \lambda_{\mathrm{opt}} D_m/n$.
+These heuristics are based on the conjecture that a minimal penalty $\pen_{\min}(m) =\lambda_{\min} D_m/n$ exists that is required for the model selection procedure: when the penalty is smaller than $\pen_{\min}$, the selected model is one of the most complex models, and the risk of the selected estimator is large.
+In contrast, when the penalty is larger than $\pen_{\min}$, the selected model is considerably less complex.
+Thus, the optimal penalty is close to twice the minimal penalty: